Mooskey/QueensHousingML/README.md

 This is the final project for Math 390: Data Science, taught by Professor Adam Kapelner at Queens College.

-The model is based off of Queens Housing data from the 2016-17 fiscal years.
+The model is based off of Queens Housing data from the 2016-17 fiscal years, and utilizes Machine Learning with Random Forest, Linear Regression, and Regression Tree modeling.

 Housing_Model is the source code for the model.
 Running the entire script should work seamlessly.